 Memberships of professional organisations

-- Associate Fellow, British Psychological Society
+- Fellow, British Psychological Society

 - Chartered Membership, British Psychological Society